 I like to aerate in spring and autumn.
-My lawn is used all year round shared by dogs, grandchildren, grown up kids, a chicken and a Muntjac deer.
+Lawns are shared all year round by dogs, grandchildren and grown up kids.
 It doesn’t take long for the soil to get compacted.
 Compacted soil is hard for roots to grow into and it doesn’t soak up rainwater particularly well.
-Aeration improves the soil and make sure that when I apply lawn feed it won’t just run off the surface.
+Aeration improves the soil and makes sure that when I apply lawn feed it won’t just run off the surface.

 How to spot treat lawn weeds?